Anthony9811/selenium-pom-practice/README.md

 This section highlights key framework functionalities that improve test reliability and reporting.

 - **Enhanced Screenshot Capture:** The framework now features a robust screenshot utility that captures a visual snapshot of the page for every test outcome: pass, fail, and skip.
 All screenshots are dynamically named after the test method that generated them, providing a clear and organized visual record of the entire test run, which is invaluable for debugging and report generation.
 - **ExtentReports Integration:** This project now includes integration with ExtentReports to generate rich, interactive HTML reports for every test execution.
-The reports provide detailed information on test results, helping to quickly identify and analyze failures.
+The reports provide detailed information on test results, helping to quickly identify and analyze failures. **After running the tests, the final report named `TestsReport.html` can be found in the `test-output` folder.**
 - **Report Fixes & Cleanup:** The framework was updated to ensure that all captured screenshots now correctly appear within the ExtentReports HTML report.
 A new feature was also added to automatically clean up screenshots from previous runs, preventing a buildup of files in the project directory.
 ## Course Credits
 Some of the exercises in this repository are based on homework assignments from the Test Automation University course **Selenium WebDriver with Java**.